jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 **Before proceeding, please note the following:**

-1. Wires should come out of the bottom of the MCU board
+1.  **MCU:** All wires exit from the bottom face of the board.

+2. **AD8232 Board**:
-2. Side connections of the AD8232 board (GND, 3.3v, Output) come out of the bottom of the board, the side opposite that with the 3.5mm jack.
+  - Side Pins (GND, 3.3V, Output): Wires exit from the bottom side (opposite face of the 3.5mm jack).

-3. Top connections of the AD8232 board (RA, LA) come out of the top, the side that had the 3.5mm jack.

-4. Wires can be soldered for either side of the Vibration Motor Board.
-    The top is prefered.
+  - Top Pins (RA, LA): Wires exit from the top side (face with 3.5mm jack).

+3. **Vibration Motor Board**: Wires can exit from either side.
+Top side is preferred.

-5. When soldering the PulseSensor to the MCU, **remember to insert the wires through rectangular slot of the electronic case lid first!**
+4. **PulseSensor**: If you have soldered wires to the PulseSensor, remember to thread the wires through the rectangular slot in the electronic case lid before soldering to the MCU!

-All of these will be remphasized later.
+We will remind you of these again later in the tutorial.

-There are many ways to go about the soldering process according to the schematic above.
-We relate here the method that we found easiest:
+There are many ways to go about connecting the components with the schematic above.
+We relate here the method we've found most reliable and efficient:

-First, start with the MCU and solder all wired connections to appropriate pin holes

-.
-It is easiest to hang the wires through the MCU pin slots, then solder.
-Shown below is this process for connecting the triple ground wire for each of the boards, and a 3.3V wire for the Vibration Motor board.
-We highlight again, wires should come out of the bottom of the
-board:
+Begin by soldering all required wires to the appropriate pins on the MCU board:

+1. Thread each wire through its designated pin hole from the bottom side of the board
+2. Bend the wire on the top side to hold it in place
+3. Solder each connection securely
+4. Trim and clean off any excess

+Shown below is the first and second step of this process.
+Here we have threaded a red wire through the 3.3V pin of the MCU which will later power the Vibration Motor.
+Already soldered are the three ground wires for the component PCBs.

+We highlight again, upon completion wires must emerge from bottom of the board:

 <br>
 <div align="center">